Vancouver-KDD/leetcode-study/lykim/w3_remove-nth-node-from-end-of-linked-list.md

 ## Approach_1
-- Use Hash structure to record the frequency of each element.
-Then use the largest k values to get the key
+- Use two pointers, the right one being `n` larger than the left pointer. once the right pointer reaches after the end of the linked list, the left pointer will be at nth element from the last.
-- There's an array method `tally` doing the same job too
+- Then set the next node to be the following one.

 ### Complexity
-- Time complexity - O(nlog(n)) due to sorting
+- Time complexity - O(n)
-- Space complexity - O(n) with the Hash creation & result array creation of O(k)
+- Space complexity - O(n)

 ### Solution
 ```